 Jaroslav Kulhavý overtakes Nino Schurter at the UCI XCO World Cup in Nové Město.

 When the World Cup first went to the Czech Republic, Jaroslav Kulhavý provided a spectacular home win in front of masses of spectators.
-The event instantly became a favourite on the circuit, often picking up the title of best race of the season and always attracting tens of thousands of fans.
+The event instantly became a favorite on the circuit, often picking up the title of best race of the season and always attracting tens of thousands of fans.
 Nino Schurter took over the role of race winner for a few years, but in 2015 Kulhavý came back all guns blazing in an impressive display of power and speed, finally taking back the top step of the podium, much to the pleasure of the partisan crowd.

 4. Dry conditions lead to dusty and breathless racing, 2018